pocl/pocl/doc/sphinx/source/level0.rst

 This driver uses libze and LLVM/Clang to run OpenCL code on GPU devices via Level Zero API.

-The implementation is work-in-progress, but usable for various applications.
+The implementation is almost complete, there are a few remaining issues.

 Installation
 -------------

 Required:

- * Clang+LLVM: 17 and 18 should work, older may work but are untested.
+ * Clang+LLVM: 17, 18 and 19 should work, older may work but are untested.
+   It's highly recommended to use a LLVM built with static component libraries (this is the default)
  * Level Zero ICD + development files (level-zero and level-zero-devel)
  * Level Zero drivers (on Ubuntu, intel-level-zero-gpu)
  * SPIRV-LLVM-Translator from Khronos (https://github.com/KhronosGroup/SPIRV-LLVM-Translator)
    Must be built for the corresponding Clang/LLVM branch.
-   Preferably the `llvm-spirv` binary should be in the same path as `llvm-config`, otherwise PoCL's CMake could pick up a different (wrong) `llvm-spirv`.
- * SPIR-V tools (in particular, `spirv-link`)
+   PoCL will utilize libLLVMSPIRV library if it's available, otherwise it will fallback to llvm-spirv binary

+Note the driver is known to fail more tests with LLVM 16 because of unsolved bugs related to opaque-pointer changes in LLVM and SPIRV-LLVM-Translator.

 The libze_loader + headers should support at least Level Zero specification version 1.11;
 older may work but are untested.